-Powdered or superfine sugar is simply granulated or caster sugar than has been ground into a fine powder so that is dissolves easily.
-It is different to icing sugar as this usually has cornstarch, wheat flour or calcium phosphate added to prevent it from forming clumps.
-If not using sugar syrup then we recommend using powdered sugar in place of granulated or caster sugar.
+Powdered or superfine sugar is simply white granulated or caster sugar that has been ground into a fine powder so that it dissolves easily.
+It is different to icing sugar as this usually contains cornstarch, wheat flour or calcium phosphate added to prevent icing sugar from forming clumps.
+If not using sugar syrup, I recommend using powdered sugar instead of granulated or caster sugar.

 To make powdered sugar simply grind normal granulated or caster sugar in a mortar and pestle or a coffee grinder.

 The use of powdered sugar dates back to the early age of bartending and in his 1862 The Bar-tender's Guide, and Bon-vivant's Companion - A Complete Cyclopedia of Plain And Fancy Drinks , Jerry Thomas specifies a "teaspoon of pulverized white sugar" in cocktails such as the Mint Julep, White Lion and his theatrical Blue Blazer.

 All editorial and photography on diffordsguide.com is copyright protected